cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 The main deliverable of the class is a project.
 The project is assessed through the following artifacts:

-* (a) Deployment and install instructions,
+1. Deployment and install instructions,
-* (b) Project report (typically 2-3 pages per month, tutorial and chapters can be reused if possible),
+2. Project report (typically 2-3 pages per month, tutorial and chapters can be reused if possible),
-* (c) Working project code that can be installed and executed in reproducable manner by a third party
+3. Working project code that can be installed and executed in reproducable manner by a third party
-* (d) Code developed by the project team distributed in github.com
+4. Code developed by the project team distributed in github.com
-* (e) Project progress notes checked into github throughout the semester.
+5. Project progress notes checked into github throughout the semester.
 Each week the project progress is reported and will be integrated sinto the final grade.
-* (f) three discusssions or progress reports with the instructors about your project
+6. three discusssions or progress reports with the instructors about your project

 The grade distribution is as follows